Breech Baby – Causes, Risks, and Turning

 4. Try Changing Your Side

-5. Experiment with Moxibustion Acupuncture
+5. Experiment With Moxibustion Acupuncture

 6. The Soothing Magic of Water

 There is no denying the fact that a pregnant woman feels relaxed and light when in water.
-If you are pro at swimming, you can flip forward and backwards in the water or even try the breaststroke.
+If you are a pro at swimming, you can flip forward and backwards in the water or even try the breaststroke.
 This can greatly help in flipping the baby to the head-down position.
-Another thing that you could try is headstand under the water.
+Another thing that you could try is a headstand under the water.
 This may sound weird, but it is a useful and effective technique.
 However, one needs to be careful when hitting the water and should always take advice from their doctors prior to diving.
 And, also while going for the headstand underwater, do take help from someone who can hold both your feet in position.

 7. Make Some Noise for the Baby